newsuk/times-components/.github/CONTRIBUTING.md

 If you run `npm run test:fructose` in the root directory it will run fructose tests for all of the components.

+## Local App Deployment

+### Android
+Follow these steps to deploy storybook native to a real android device.

+* Plug the device into the computer
+* Make sure your android device has trusted the connected computer and that `usb debugging / developer mode` has been turned on.
+* For Android <4.2 go to Developer Options => Enable USB Debugging, and for Android >=4.2 go to About Phone/Tablet => Tap Build Number 7 Times => Developer Options => Enable USB Debugging
+* Install android tooling through `brew cask install android-platform-tools`
+* Run `adb devices` and verify that your device is shown
+* Optionally start a local instance of [The Times Public Api](https://github.com/newsuk/times-public-api) (dependent on the stories you intend to view)
+* Run `yarn`
+* Run  `yarn storybook-native`
+* Run `adb reverse tcp:4000 tcp:4000` (to enable Times API)
+* Run `adb reverse tcp:8081 tcp:8081` (to enable live reloading)
+* Run `adb reverse tcp:7007 tcp:7007` (to enable Storybook native
+* Run `yarn android` this should install the app to your device
+* Open [storybook native](http:localhost:7007)  on your computer and load a story

+#### Troublshooting
+- If your device is complaining about about `story-loader.js` not existing - run `yarn storybook-native` before `yarn android`.
+This should generate the missing file.
+- If your device is complaining about being unable to reach `localhost` or `404` use the `adb` commands.
+Shake the device to bring up the developer menu and reload the app
+- If still struggling; shake the device and `debug js remotely`.
+Open a console on your computer for more info on the error
+- If you're still struggling verify that you are able to run `yarn storybook` and that it works in web view.

 ## Folder Structure

 An example component/package looks like this: